delynchoong/fabric-eventhub-avro-publisher-cpp/README.md

     currency = tostring(properties.currency)
 ```

-If you control the producer, an even more governed design is to add one
-explicit Avro `properties` map and place optional attributes inside it.
-Avro
+For producer-controlled schemas, define an explicit Avro `properties` map and
-map values must share one declared value schema, or use an explicit union of
+place optional attributes inside it.
+Avro map values share one declared value
-allowed types.
-Promote frequently queried or strongly typed properties to
+schema or an explicit union of allowed types.
+Frequently queried or strongly
-normal Eventhouse columns; keep sparse, changing attributes in `dynamic`.
+typed properties belong in normal Eventhouse columns; sparse and changing
-Avoid automatically creating a new table column for every incoming field,
+attributes belong in `dynamic`.
+This prevents a new table column from being
-which leads to uncontrolled schema growth.
+created for every incoming field.

 ### Why use an Avro Object Container?

 For the direct Fabric Eventhouse connection, each Event Hubs message
 must contain a complete Avro Object Container File.
-A raw Avro binary datum was
+A raw Avro binary datum is
-rejected by this ingestion path because it has no `Obj\x01` header or embedded
+incompatible because it has no `Obj\x01` header or embedded
 writer schema.

 Embedding the schema in every message adds overhead, so one-record containers
-aren't the most space-efficient general-purpose Avro transport.
-They are used
+use more space than raw Avro datums.
+This implementation uses containers
-here for compatibility with the direct Eventhouse `Avro` data format.
-For a
+because the direct Eventhouse `Avro` data format requires the container header
-different consumer that supports schema registries or externally supplied
-schemas, raw datum encoding may be more efficient.
+and embedded writer schema.

 ### Serialization and deserialization

 - **Serialization is required by the publisher.** It converts the in-memory
   `StockTick` C++ object into the Avro bytes sent in `EventData.Body`.
-- **Deserialization is not required to publish.** This sample uses it only when
+- **Deserialization is not required to publish.** The application uses it when
   `--validate-payload` is supplied.
 It reads the generated container back and
   verifies that it contains exactly one record matching the original object.
 - Eventhouse performs the downstream deserialization using the Avro writer